top of page

 Tulip picking at the farm brings the joy of early spring awakenings

-• In warm climates like yours, tulips often act as annuals because winters aren’t cold enough for reliable reblooming.
+• In warm climates like ours, tulips often act as annuals because winters aren’t cold enough for reliable reblooming.

 • If you want to reuse bulbs:

-• Lift bulbs, dry for 2–3 days, remove old roots, and store in mesh bags in a cool, dry, dark place until fall.
+- Lift the bulbs, dry them for 2–3 days, remove old roots, and store them in mesh bags in a cool, dry, dark place until fall.

 Comments